hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 #### Example of the Differences

-To illustrate how documentation comments can change now that Markdown is supported, here's an example screenshot from the JEP:
+To illustrate how documentation comments can change now that Markdown is supported, here's an example diff screenshot from the JEP:

 ![Differences between regular documentation comment and Markdown documentation comment](https://cr.openjdk.org/~jjg/Object-hashcode-diff-3.png)